 Similarly, in Webster v.
-Pacesetter, Inc., the United States District Court for the District of Columbia held plaintiff's failure to warn and fraud claims were impliedly preempted where plaintiff alleged the defendant had failed to comply with the FDA's various requirements pertaining to labeling, design and adverse event reporting.55 In doing so, the court rejected the plaintiff's argument that if the FDA had known of the alleged product defect and if the defendant had investigated all the adverse events, the plaintiff would not have been injured, and warned that plaintiff's approach would "only invite a jury to speculate about what the FDA...might do if the facts were different."56
+Pacesetter, Inc., 259 F. Supp.
+2d 27 (D.D.C.
+2003), the U.S. District Court for the District of Columbia held the plaintiff's failure to warn and fraud claims were impliedly preempted where the plaintiff alleged the defendant had failed to comply with the FDA's various requirements pertaining to labeling, design, and adverse event reporting.55 In doing so, the court rejected the plaintiff's argument that if the FDA had known of the alleged product defect, and if the defendant had investigated all the adverse events, the plaintiff would not have been injured.
+The court also warned that the plaintiff's approach would "only invite a jury to speculate about what the FDA... might do if the facts were different."
+56

-III.
 Conclusion